I FEEL a real sense of kinship with Matt Prior.

 “The courses began this Summer, it’s taken a while to get up and running and the fact that this is a new concept is always a little hard for people to process but word is getting out and interest is growing by the day.
 I get contacted by all sorts of people with all sorts of ideas, which is great and another reason I set this up.
 I haven’t been too rigid with the concept and I’m more than happy to adapt and tailor things as required.”

-Matt with the August course for his Adventure Academy.
-And yes, they’re stood on a volcano.
+Matt with the August course for his Adventure Academy – on a volcano.

 The girls who came on the most recent course – they’ve been put on two wheels and look at their smiles